Embracing Discrete Search: A Reasonable Approach to Causal Structure Learning: Scaling Up Order-Based Search

 During the scoring of node-reinsertions, each node's candidate parent set, that is, the nodes coming before it in the order, changes by at most one node being inserted or deleted from its prefix.
 Consider Algorithm~\ref{algorithm:reinsert} that finds the best reinsertion for node $v$ currently at position $i$ in order $\tau$.
 The possible reinsertions of $v$ can be efficiently evaluated by performing a sweep from position $i$ to the right (and also to the left; analogous code omitted), moving it to position $i+1$, $i+2$, and so on, by swapping it rightward.
 At each step, the prefix of node $v$ increases by exactly one element, while the prefixes of nodes originally at positions $i+1$, $i+2$, and so on, lose exactly one node, namely $v$.

-Instead of running grow-shrink from the empty set at every step as in BOSS, FLOP initializes grow-shrink with the previous parent set, that is, it continues from the result of grow-shrink for the previous prefix, now with one additional or one lesser node.
+Instead of running grow-shrink from the empty set at every step as in BOSS, FLOP initializes grow-shrink with the previous parent set, that is, it continues from the result of grow-shrink for the previous prefix, now with one additional or one fewer node.
 The idea behind this strategy is that the parent set typically changes little when the prefix changes by just one node, and so this warm start makes parent selection far cheaper.
 Our implementation is given in Algorithm~\ref{algorithm:growshrink}.
-Moreover, our grow-shrink does not insist on inserting or removing the single best parent with largest score improvement; it adds or removes any parent that improves the score, even if not maximally so.
-This eliminates the need for complicated grow-shrink tree caching as in BOSS while further reducing overhead.
+Moreover, our grow-shrink does not insist on inserting or removing the single best parent with largest score improvement, making it \emph{non-greedy}; it adds or removes any parent that improves the score, even if not maximally so.
+This eliminates the need for complicated grow-shrink tree caching as used in BOSS.

 We show that the modified grow-shrink with warm start learns the restricted Markov boundary of a node $v$ with respect to a set $Z$~\citep{lam2022greedy}.
 This yields theoretical guarantees that the DAG learned by FLOP is the sparsest Markovian one for the considered order~\citep{raskutti2018learning}.